 - Wrap on sunglasses to protect your eyes and skin around them.

 Exercise regularly.
 Physical activity helps cut your cancer risk by helping to keep your weight in check.
 It can help improve your hormone levels and the way your immune system works.
 Studies show it can help lower the risk of colorectal and endometrial cancers.

-According to federal guidelines, adults should do at least 150 minutes to 300 minutes a week of moderate-intensity physical activity to get substantial health benefits.
+According to federal guidelines, adults should do 150 minutes to 300 minutes a week of moderate-intensity physical activity to get substantial health benefits.

 Diets that are high in vegetables, fruits and whole grains and low in red and processed meats have been linked with lower colorectal cancer risk.

-“Dark leafy greens and deep-colored vegetables and fruits are excellent sources of antioxidants that can help reduce cancer risk,” Dr. Goetz says.
+“Dark leafy greens and deep-colored vegetables and fruits are excellent sources of antioxidants that can help reduce cancer risk,” Dr. Buchholz says.

-Instead of red meats that are high in fat, such as beef and pork, choose poultry and fish, she says.
-“If you eat red meat, choose lean cuts and eat smaller portions,” she says.
+Instead of red meats that are high in fat, such as beef and pork, choose poultry and fish.
+“If you eat red meat, choose lean cuts and eat smaller portions,” Dr. Buchholz adds.